Programs generation

 Functions

-int bf_swich_init(struct bf_swich *swich, struct bf_program *program, enum bf_reg reg)
+int bf_swich_init(struct bf_swich *swich, struct bf_program *program, int reg)

 Initialise a bf_swich object.